CodePeters/MovieRama/README.md

 Everything at this point should is up and running !!!
 App is served in `http://localhost:4200/`

+The project also uses a serveless component for a feature, that is deployed in cloudflare and the worker code in in wrangler project  folder, no setup is required.

-Log is generated in `./MovieRama-backend` folder.
+Logs are generated in `./MovieRama-backend` folder.

 Due to luck of time this project does not include:
 - Sorting requirement is covered in frontend which we know is not ideal (but simpler)
+- Pagination would be nice to have (ideally woulbe be done on the backend and requires frontend handling as well)
 - Unit tests
-- Pagination would be nice to have (ideally woulbe be done on the backend and requires frontend handling as well)
+- Comments in code and documentation
+- scaled db (not just an sqlite)
+ ... as you can see the list of improvements is not exhaustive 🙂 Just mentioning those as in a real production project these would not be best practises if the app was scaling.
 ##

 ### I have also included a png file with a scalable system design using serverless architecture